By month · Year-round

 The patterns behind the picks

-Four patterns explain almost every entry in the table.
+Four patterns explain almost every one of the month guides.
 The fall shoulder belongs to the western mountain parks.
 Once school resumes after Labor Day, Yellowstone, Yosemite, Glacier, Rocky Mountain, and Grand Teton all see crowd drops of 30-50% while their roads remain open.
 The September-to-mid-October window is the year's best alignment for these parks.
 The desert parks are winter and early-spring parks.
 Big Bend, Joshua Tree, Saguaro, Death Valley, Carlsbad Caverns, White Sands, and Everglades reward visits between November and April; June-through-August inner-canyon and low-desert temperatures are dangerous, not just uncomfortable.
 The Pacific Northwest dry window is short.
 Olympic, Mount Rainier, and North Cascades have a clear-weather window roughly July through mid-September; the rest of the year is rain.
 Alaska is August.
 Late July and August are the only reliably comfortable, low-mosquito, full-daylight, low-smoke window for Denali, Wrangell-St. Elias, Lake Clark, Kenai Fjords, and Glacier Bay.

 What this page deliberately does not do